artuom2283/artuom2283/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m @artuom2283
-- 🙄I am from a Energodar in Ukraine.
+- 🙄I am from an Energodar in Ukraine.
 - 👀 I’m a student at the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute".
 122 Computer Science
 - 😎I'm a  programmer